maxwo/snmp_notifier/README.md

 OID may be added to the alert labels to identify the kind of trap to be sent:

+---
+**NOTE**

+A default OID is specified in the SNMP notifier if none is found in the alert.
+This can by used if you want all the alerts to share the same OID as well.

+---

 ```
 groups:
 - name: service